 SCADA is a system that monitors and controls field devices for electrification, including traction power substations (TPS), wayside power cubicles (WPC), and the OCS.
 SCADA will be integrated with the base operating system for Caltrain Operations and Control, which is the Rail Operations Center System.
 A separate control console will be established for the Power Director.

-- Submitted formal schedule for review and Monthly Progress Report. - Worked on addressing comments to test procedures (ongoing). - JPB reviewed a number of the 23 test procedures submitted last month.
-Comments were returned to the contractor on 10 of these procedures. - JPB completed a quality systems audit of ARINC.
-There were no findings.
+- Submitted formal schedule for review and Monthly Progress Report. - Worked on addressing comments to test procedures (ongoing). - JPB returned comments to the contractor on four of the previously submitted test procedures.